CPM Mechanics: Must Reading for Design Professionals

 Start Your Learning Journey with CPM Mechanics

-So it all comes down to this: do you want to improve the outcome of projects on which you serve as a Design Professional?
+It all comes down to this: do you want to improve the outcome of projects on which you serve as a Design Professional?
 If you do, then you must help your Owners to better understand how they are in the best position to make that happen.
 You must guide them as they change their expectations, contracts, attitudes, and actions to afford a better tomorrow.

-But you cannot bring about improvements by doing the same things that have proven ineffective to date.
+You cannot bring about improvements by doing the same things that have proven ineffective to date.
 You need to learn what is good in the current Project Management model, and what could stand changing.
 Begin by educating yourself.
 Wipe away the confusion about the technical stuff that has alluded you all along.
 In so doing, expose the flaws in the current model.
 Learn what works … and what does not.

 CPM Mechanics is required reading — if you really want to change your Project Management track record.